-Struggling with a lack of self control is one of the most common human experiences we face.
+Struggling with a lack of self-control is one of the most common human experiences we face.
 And luckily for us, there are simple steps we can take to fix it.

-The Importance of Self Control
+The Importance of Self-Control

-Consequences of the Lack of Self Control
+Consequences of a Lack of Self-Control

 - Weakened resistance to cravings of all sorts

 - Inability to keep bad habits in check

 - Poor management of emotions like anger and frustration